Kotlin/dokka/docs/topics/dokka-migration.md

 >
 {style="note"}

-Update the Dokka version to 2.0.0 in the `plugins {}` block of your project’s `build.gradle.kts` file:
+Update the Dokka version to %dokkaVersion% in the `plugins {}` block of your project’s `build.gradle.kts` file:

 ```kotlin
 plugins {